lileio/lile/readme.md

 )
 ```

-You can enable/disable tracing the `TracingEnabled` option..
+You can disable tracing completely using the `TracingEnabled` option

 ``` go
 lile.NewServer(